About Sensory Friendly Solutions

 Many people look for sensory-friendly solutions in daily life.

-Working in health care for over 25 years, Christel Seeberger saw how sensory sensitivity and sensory overload caused people to feel anxious and worried.
+Working in health care for over 25 years, Christel Seeberger saw how sensory sensitivity and sensory overload caused people to feel overwhelmed and anxious.

 It made people feel isolated and alone.
 They stopped doing what was meaningful and important in their daily lives.
 Families ceased doing things together.
-People of all ages stopped travelling.
-They even avoided going out in their local communities.
-School became a place of stress.
-Workplaces became intolerable.
+Mature adults stopped travelling.
+People even avoided going out in their local communities.
+School became a place of stress for children and youth.
+Workplaces became intolerable and workers left the workforce.

 We help people, businesses and organizations find the sensory-friendly solutions they seek.
 Empowering them with knowledge and awareness to change, we make the world more sensory-friendly.
-Together, we help make daily life better, and we help include more people.
+Together, we help make daily life better, we make it more accessible, and we help include more people.

 A challenge that is more common than you think.

-Sensory sensitivity and sensory overload affect people of all ages and have multiple, different underlying causes.
+Sensory sensitivity and sensory overload affect children, adults and seniors, people of all ages and have multiple, different underlying causes.

 For some people, sensory challenges relate to a diagnosis like anxiety, autism, concussion, learning disability, hearing loss, or PTSD.
-You probably know a least one person who has a hidden disability.
-At Sensory Friendly Solutions, we have a running list of over twenty-five diagnoses that make people prone to sensory sensitivity and sensory overload.
+You probably know a least one person who has a one of those disabilities.
+At Sensory Friendly Solutions, we have a running list of over twenty-five diagnoses that make people more likely to experience sensory sensitivity and sensory overload.

 For other people, the world often feels too busy, too noisy or too bright.
 For some people, it feels that way every single day.
-For most people, sensory sensitivity and sensory overload are hidden disabilities, that are not apparent, but affect their daily lives at home, school, work, in their communities and when they travel.
+For most people, sensory sensitivity and sensory overload are disabilities that are not always visible, but affect their daily lives at home, school, work, in their communities and when they travel.

 Make the world more sensory-friendly.